Universeodon-com/community/README.md

 ## Self-Promtion
 This one we're playing by ear.
 We don't want spam, we don't want people hijacking threads, we don't want to just have stuff dumped on people.
 This is a social network for humans.
 Put your website in your bio.
 Engage with others as humans.
 Write content to share.
 If you're not adding value, you're probably being overly promoting.
 We would feedback here, so please go to the discussions on this github page and open up a thread if you're interested in how to navigate this space.

+Banned Promotion

+* Get rich schemes
+* Fake review jobs
+* NFTs
+* fake "testing" jobs of any kind - games/gear/whatever - these are spam.
+* Over posting ebay, reverb or facebook marketplace (or any marketplace).
+If you have a network of friends and you want them to know about an auction - go for it.
+If all you do is spam auctions - we're not here for that.

+Allowed:
+* Sell your own art/creations - be reasonable - not spammy
+* link to your store in your profile but talk like a human to other humans